 P. lateralis is a virulent pathogen which usually kills the trees it infects, primarily Lawson cypress.
 Few trees recover from an attack.

 Lawson cypress is found throughout the UK, and we believe P. lateralis is capable of surviving in all parts of the UK.
 We estimate there are fewer than 2200 hectares of Lawson cypress growing in woodland in the UK.
 However, Lawson cypress and its many colourful cultivated varieties are popular for amenity planting in parks and gardens, and are among the most important conifers in the UK ornamental plant trade.
 This means it could represent a threat to the ornamental plant industry if it became established here.

 P. lateralis also affects other cypress species and Pacific yew, a close relative of Britain's native common yew (Taxus baccata).
-Its recent confirmation in western red cedar in the UK means it could prove a more significant risk to the forest industries, with about 1000 hectares growing in public forests.
+Its recent confirmation in western red cedar in the UK means it could prove a risk to the forest industries, with about 1000 hectares of red cedar growing in public forests.

 Treatments such as soil drenches can be effective in some limited situations, such as nurseries.
 However, they are unlikely to be effective in the wider landscape, where their use would also raise a number of other environmental issues.

-If, after consulting the above guidance, you still think you might have identified a possible case, and it involves trees in a private garden, you should consult a reputable arborist.
-The Arboricultural Association can help you find a local one.
+If, after consulting the above guidance, you think you have identified a possible case, and it involves trees in a private garden, you should consult a reputable arborist.
+The Arboricultural Association can help you find one.

 If the suspected case involves a number of trees on an estate or public site such as a park or churchyard, especially where high numbers of visitors pose a high risk of spreading the disease, you should report it to us using our Tree Alert form.